 Step #2: Build Quality Backlinks

 Think of backlinks as soldiers.
 The more you have, the more land you can conquer.
 The more trained the soldiers are, the less you need to get the desired outcome.

 It’s not wise to send your farmers with pitchforks to conquer new land for you.
 They may grant you SOME success, if you have enough of them, but it would be a costly endeavor in the long run.

 In SEO terms: I’d never go out and have someone point cheap / questionable / worthless / spammy links at my money site.
 It’s too risky in the long term and would greatly jeopardize my site’s credibility in Google’s eyes.

 I prefer not to send thousands of peasants (low class backlinks) out to attempt to conquer land (search engine rankings) for me.
 I’d much rather send in small groups of highly trained special forces (powerful in-content backlinks) that get the job done 99% of the time.

 When you have strong backlinks pointing to your highly optimized content, you do not need many of them to get decent to excellent rankings.

 Quality Content Without Backlinks

 Time and time again I see freshly published content rank fairly high in Google without a single backlink.
-The problem is – even if the content is the best online on the topic – it won’t stay on the top half of the first page, unless it has at least a few solid backlinks pointing to it.
+The problem is – even if the content is the best content online for the topic – it won’t stay on the top half of Google’s first page for long unless it has at least a few solid backlinks pointed at it.

 You painstakingly invested mental energy into creating awesome content.
 Why not milk it for all it’s worth by getting it to stick where the most eyeballs will see it for months and years to come?